 Regulation A+: What Entrepreneurs Need to Know

-The road to El Dorado, the golden city of raised capital, isn’t easy, and the road to a successful Regulation A+ has its own unique challenges.
-If an entrepreneur’s goal is to raise $1.07M or less, the business may be better served by Regulation Crowdfunding, but if the goal is to raise more than that, then founders should be exploring Regulation A+ as an option.
+The road to a successful funding round isn’t easy, and the road to a successful Regulation A+ has its own unique challenges.
+If an entrepreneur’s goal is to raise $5M or less, the business may be better served by Regulation Crowdfunding, but if the goal is to raise more than that, then founders should explore Regulation A+ as an option.

 What is Regulation A+?